anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 - Implement replay protection in protocol for the inner transaction (as discolsed in section [InnerTx](#InnerTx))

 Following the second option, the ledger would be able to analyze the validity of the counters, of all the transactions relating to a single address, against the value in storage at the beginning of the block.
 Finally, it could increment the counter in storage a single time by the correct amount (given by the amount of transactions that were executed with success).
+As already mentioned, though, this implementation suffers from some serious issues and seems to not be feasible.

-The first option, though, seems to have more benefits.
-In addition to allowing batching, it's more flexible and it also enables the in-order execution of the transactions included in the batch, which may come in handy in certain cases.
+The first option, instead, carries more benefits, since in addition to allowing batching, it's also more flexible.